FlorentTorregrosa/docker-drupal-project/docs/02-docker.md

 ### How to use Drush within Docker?

-You have to "be" in the docroot folder (eg: `/project/www`) or the project folder (eg: `/project`)
+You have to "be" in the app folder (eg: `/project/app`) or the project folder (eg: `/project`)

 Optional: you can use Drush within the web container by using the alias